-Coherent web design establishes an initial impression and engages audiences by speaking to who and what your brand is about.
+Coherent web design establishes an initial impression and offers meaningful engagement by speaking to who and what your brand is about.
 Web design is a physical manifestation of a company’s personality and its ethos.
-Content on a website allows visitors to trust and believe that an organization’s goods and services are the right solution for them.
+Content on a website allows website visitors to trust and believe an organization’s goods and services are the right solution for them.

 Users equate the experience they have on websites with the experience they’d have at a brick-and-mortar store.
-Because they’re bound to make countless assumptions based on your website design, it’s vital you ensure your web design sends out the message you want the public to receive about your business.
+Because they’re bound to make countless assumptions based on your website design, it’s vital you ensure your site sends out the message you want the public to receive about your business.

 Web design begins with hierarchy.
-If users have a limited time to interact with your website, your web design needs to prioritize and direct them to what’s most important.
+If users have a limited time to interact with your website, your web design needs to prioritize and direct them to what’s most important on your web pages.
 A simple and clean website structure that is responsive and uses color and design to strategically nudge users to act works best.

 If people come to your website via their phones, and they have to zoom in and out to read or view images, then you’ll lose potential leads.
-You want to avoid excluding customers due to poor design.
+You want to avoid excluding customers due to situational vision difficulties caused by poor design.
 To give you an idea, nearly 60% of all online searches begin on mobile, with some sectors reaching over 70%.
-Make sure that you design your website in a way that will also increase conversion rates on mobile devices.
+Make sure your design your website in a way that will also increase conversion rates on mobile devices.

 For instance, leading brands place call-to-action buttons in identifiable places, using bright colors to ensure the eye naturally travels there.
 Additionally, the main navigation should be near the top of the page, with the preceding links ranked based on importance, and so on.
 Websites should be easy for anyone—from kids to octogenarians—to use.

 Websites also have to perform well from a technical standpoint.
 This means investing in technical SEO and good UX design.
-Optimized websites provide a seamless user experience, rank well in Google search engine results, and respond to users’ behaviors and environment based on screen size, platform, and orientation.
+Optimized websites and landing pages provide a seamless user experience, rank well in Google search engine results, and respond to users’ behaviors and their environment based on screen size, platform and orientation.

-A web design affects conversion rates through readability, calls-to-action, and aesthetics.
-Content design should make it easy for visitors to read text by leaving enough space in between the lines.
-Potential leads won’t bother to even skim text if it’s too dense.
+Web design affects conversion rates through readability, calls-to-action, and being visually appealing.
+Content design should make it easy for visitors to read text by leaving enough white space in between the lines.
+Potential leads won’t bother to even skim text on a website page if it’s too dense.
 Therefore, most designers opt for a simple and blunt approach that’s direct and straight to the point.